SinaLab/ImageCaptionSharedTask2025/README.md

 The training and development datasets are available in the [SinaLab/ImageEval2025Task2TrainDataset](https://huggingface.co/datasets/SinaLab/ImageEval2025Task2TrainDataset) dataset.

  The test dataset will be shared only during the test phase in the shared task ([see the deadlines](https://sina.birzeit.edu/image_eval2025/index.html))

+ *Note: The dataset can be accessed on request.*

 ## 🗂️ Project Structure